m-stclair/palette-synth/docs/user-guide.md

 **Selection spacing** controls how different selected colors need to be.
 Higher spacing avoids similar colors when possible; lower spacing allows tighter, subtler color groupings.
 At its lowest value, 1, it is essentially just a de-dupe.

-Selection spacing takes precedence over the other selection factors.
-On large palettes, particularly for relatively homogeneous images, it can easily dominate.
-Later picks are forced to spread away from early high-scoring picks, and there are only so many meaningfully different ways to arrange swatches across the color surface while keeping far from one another.
+Selection spacing takes precedence over all other selection factors.
+On large palettes, particularly for homogeneous images, it can easily dominate.
+Later picks are forced to spread away from early high-scoring picks, and there are only so many meaningfully different ways to arrange swatches across the color surface while keeping them far from one another.

 **Midtone appeal**, **outlier appeal**, and **chroma appeal** are secondary nudges to swatch selection.
 At high values, or when other factors are suppressed, they can dominate.
 Because they are flat per-swatch bonuses, not dependent on prior picks, they can produce repetitive palettes when pushed too hard.